Your troubles in the present may never shift if you don’t look at your past experiences. Here’s why.

 How our childhood shapes our personality

-Lindsay Gould, a therapist working in London and Brighton, offers the example of a man who has been admonished for crying.
+Lindsay Gould, a therapist working in Brighton, offers the example of a man who has been admonished for crying.
 “If, when in pain as a child, he was told that crying’s babyish or not masculine, he is likely to take that belief with him into adult life.
 He may feel incapable of expressing emotion, particularly fear and hurt, if he thinks that shows weakness, and that is likely to impact his relationships.
 Through recognising the source of the belief, he may realise that he can dispute it.”

 That last part is really important.
 As young children we tend to believe what adults tell us, without questioning it.
 So if a parent tells their son that crying is babyish, then the boy accepts that.